 The Law Society maintains the Lawyers’ Fidelity Fund for the purposes of providing clients of lawyers with protection against pecuniary loss arising from theft by lawyers.
 As the legal services we provide are free and we do not receive or hold money or valuables on trust, the fidelity fund is not relevant to the services offered by LawSpot.

 We maintain a procedure for handling any complaints by users of the LawSpot website (the Website).
 The procedure is designed to ensure that a complaint is dealt with promptly and fairly.
-See page 8 for more information about LawSpot’s Complaints Procedure.
+See below for more information about LawSpot’s Complaints Procedure.

-If you have tried using LawSpot’s Complaints Procedure to make a complaint against a lawyer and it has proven unsatisfactory, you can also make a complaint against a lawyer to the Law Society’s Lawyers Complaints Service by phoning 0800 261 801, emailing firstname.lastname@example.org, or writing to PO Box 494, Wellington 6140.
+If you have tried using LawSpot’s Complaints Procedure and it has proven unsatisfactory, you can also make a complaint to the Law Society’s Lawyers Complaints Service by phoning 0800 261 801, emailing firstname.lastname@example.org, or writing to PO Box 494, Wellington 6140.
 More information about the Lawyers Complaints Service can be found at http://www.lawsociety.org.nz/home/for_lawyers/regulatory/complaints.

 While every effort has been made to ensure the accuracy of the contents of this website, no liability whatsoever is accepted by the authors or publishers, for loss, damage or inconvenience consequent upon any error or omission, or arising in any way from the use of this site.
 LawSpot endeavours to provide a service of the highest quality.
 However, we cannot guarantee that our service will be uninterrupted or error-free.

 The Website is intended as a forum where users can post general questions about New Zealand law and have their questions answered online by qualified lawyers.
 It is intended for general informational purposes and as a first port of call only and is not intended to be comprehensive.